EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

 board = adafruit_feather_m0
 framework = arduino
 ```
-- We need to specifically specify the `atmelsam` version as `v3.8.1` because as per the release notes, that platformio version is parity
+- We need to explicitely specify the `atmelsam` version as `v3.8.1` because as per the release notes, that platformio version is parity
 for adafruit samd board package v1.5.1.
 You can check this in the release notes for [`v3.8.0`](https://github.com/platformio/platform-atmelsam/releases/tag/v3.8.0)
 - But, this version of the `platform` is only compatible with an earlier version of the `framework`([v4.3.0](https://github.com/platformio/platformio-pkg-framework-arduinosam)) which unfortunately has been marked as obsolete.
 As a consequence, when platformio is compiled with the enviroment set as above, the required framework is unable to be installed automatically.
 - To solve this, you need to manually add this framework to the PIO core.